 - In line with our school ethos, we are always thinking of diverse ways of promoting good communication, in enabling and encouraging pupils and staff to feel more comfortable to communicate feelings and seek help when they need it.
 We use a wide variety of approaches including; non-verbal systems such as suggestion boxes, internet communication via emails our website. - We also have a weekly newsletter to ensure that parents/carers are aware of things happening in school and these are sent in paper form and via email. - We communicate within the staff group through staff meetings and emails.
-We have Safeguarding/ Health and safety as standing items.
-Refreshers of key themes / training topics are sent out with weekly emails. - Staff also communicate through the use of CPOMS which records concerns about pupils, including their social and emotional needs and well-being. - We are trialling the use of a School Council box as already mentioned, so that children can share ideas. - Questionnaires are sent to parents/carers, staff and pupils. - Pupil progress meetings for parents/carers are offered each term, along with a written report at the end of the year. - The school also operates an 'open door policy' for parents/carers.
+We have Safeguarding/ Health and safety as standing items and also include having mental health as a standing agenda item at staff meetings so that staff are aware of what support is available within school.
+This includes refreshers of key themes / training topics. - Staff also communicate through the use of CPOMS which records concerns about pupils, including their social and emotional needs and well-being. - We are trialling the use of Worry Boxes and we use School Council boxes as already mentioned, so that children can share ideas. - Questionnaires are sent to parents/carers, staff and pupils annually. - Pupil progress meetings for parents/carers are offered each term, along with a written report at the end of the year. - The school also operates an 'open door policy' for parents/carers.

-- The school website has staff listed for parents/ carers and a number of ways in which they can communicate with the school. - We communicate to our parents/ carers through our website, newsletters, emails and pupil progress meetings for parents/ carers.
+- The school website has staff listed for parents/ carers and a number of ways in which they can communicate with the school. - The school has a pupil led newspaper (online and paper), and staff encourage pupils to become involved in this. - We communicate to our parents/ carers through our website, newsletters, emails and pupil progress meetings for parents/ carers. - All staff have accessed EH4MH training and have the opportunity to access supervision.
+This encourages ways to talk about mental health and how young people are feeling, which can be used over the breadth of young people's experiences.